Click here to see the host countries of refugees originating from Croatia.

 Dr Dejan Stjepanović

-Email: D [dot] Stjepanovicchi [dot] ac [dot] uk or Dejan [dot] Stjepanoviced [dot] ac [dot] uk
+Email: d.stjepanovicdundee [dot] ac [dot] uk or dejan.stjepanoviceui [dot] eu

-Dr Dejan Stjepanović is an Honorary Fellow at the University of Edinburgh, School of Social and Political Science, an Associate Lecturer in Politics at the University of Chichester.
-He, and holds a Ph.D. in Political and Social Sciences from the European University Institute, Florence and an MA in Nationalism Studies from Central European University, Budapest.
+Dr Dejan Stjepanović is Lecturer in Politics at the University of Dundee, School of Social Sciences.
+He holds a PhD in Political and Social Sciences from the European University Institute, Florence and an MA in Nationalism Studies from Central European University, Budapest.
 His expertise includes territorial politics, security studies, nationalism and migration, focusing on the region of southeastern Europe.
-He is widely published and is is fluent in his native Serbo-Croat, English, Macedonian and Greek.
+He is widely published and is fluent in his native Serbo-Croat, English, Macedonian and Greek.
 He uses Russian and Italian in his research as well.
-His considerable international experience includes having lived, worked and conducted fieldwork in Albania, Bosnia and Herzegovina, Croatia, Greece, Hungary, Italy, Macedonia, Serbia and the UK.
-(Pro bono service is not avaiable.)
+His considerable international experience includes having lived, worked and conducted fieldwork in Albania, Bosnia and Herzegovina, Croatia, Cyprus, Greece, Hungary, Ireland, Italy, North Macedonia, Russia, Serbia and the UK.

 Email: e [dot] gordyucl [dot] ac [dot] uk